Maintaining F-1 / J-1 Visa Status

 - Attend the school noted on your I-20 or DS-2019.

 - Maintain full-time enrollment every fall and spring semester.
-Full-time enrollment is required in the summer term only if you are a new or transferring student beginning studies at South Carolina.
+Full-time enrollment is required in the summer term only if you are a new or transfer student beginning studies at the University of South Carolina.

 - Full time for Graduate Students: 9 credit hours; 6 credit hours if you have a graduate assistantship